Memotech-Bill/pysolis/README.md

 * Battery charge / discharge (W)
 * Grid export / import (W)
 * Battery state of charge (%)

+The last row of data contains just two values:

+* Timestamp of the last data from the Modbus queries.
+* Timestamp of the last data from the Cloud capture.

 Once the page `solis.html` is loaded, it calls this program every 5 minutes (AJAX code) to update the displayed statistics.